BLCM/bl3mods/Apocalyptech/README.md

   - The Dead Claptrap in Neon Arterial might not show up immediately, though it does show up before there's been too much progression in the level.
-  - The Legendary Hunt in Floodmoor Basin doesn't seem to show up until you're right on top of it.
+  - A *bunch* of Legendary Hunts in Eden-6 don't show up until you're right on top of them, for some reason.
+No idea why this planet's so finnicky:
-  - Likewise, the Legendary Hunt in The Anvil doesn't seem to show up.
+    - Floodmoor Basin
+    - Anvil
+    - Voracious Canopy
+    - Ambermire
 - `all_weapons_can_anoint.txt` - A number of weapons in the game can't ordinarily spawn with Anointments; this makes it so that they can.
 - `eridian_unlocks.txt` - Aims to eventually unlock all eridian equipment